Pro wrestling star James 'Kamala' Harris dies at 70 - WHIZ News

 World Wrestling Entertainment confirmed his death in a statement Sunday.

-Kenny Casanova, who co-wrote Harris’ autobiography, wrote on social media that Harris died from COVID-19.
+Kenny Casanova, who co-wrote Harris’ autobiography, wrote on social media that Harris died from COVID-19, the disease caused by the novel coronavirus.
 He was 70.

 In recent years, Harris had suffered from many health ailments, including having both legs amputated because of diabetes.

-Born in Senatobia, Mississippi, the nearly 400-pound (181-kilogram) Harris began his wrestling career as Sugar Bear Harris and under other names but wasn’t considered useful in the ring.
+Born in Senatobia, Mississippi, the 6-foot-7-inch (2-meter), nearly 400-pound (181-kilogram) Harris began his wrestling career as Sugar Bear Harris and under other names but wasn’t considered successful in the ring.
 It wasn’t until a promoter suggested the Kamala gimmick loosely based on Ugandan dictator Idi Amin that his career took a turn.

 Walking into the ring with body and face paint and a spear, Kamala would headline cards against babyface wrestlers like the Junkyard Dog, Andre the Giant, and Hacksaw Butch Reed in Mid-South Wrestling’s territory of Louisiana and Texas.
 He was managed by Skandor Akbar and a masked man named Friday, who tried to control the wrestler’s behavior.